MatteoFormentin/ml_pipeline/Readme.md

 python3 netsim split input_csv out_folder column_name

 * split: Run netsim in split mode.
-* input_csv: Path to input file to split.
+* input_csv: Path to the input file to split.
-* out_folder: Path to folder where split files are saved
+* out_folder: Path to the folder where split files are saved
 * column_name: Name of the column that identifies the link.
 For SIAE-PM dataset use idlink.

 ### Run simulation

-After splitting, the simulation can be started using simulate mode providing the out_folder as source.
+After splitting, the simulation can be started using simulate mode providing the out_folder as the source.